jjvanzon/Circular-Language-Spec/spec/introduction.md

-﻿Encircle Language Spec
+﻿Circular Language Spec
 ======================

 Introduction
 ------------

-This article aims to introduce the basics of Encircle language.
-Encircle language is an idea for a computer programming language, mostly a diagram notation for visualizing computer code.
+This article aims to introduce the basics of Circular language.
+Circular language is an idea for a computer programming language, mostly a diagram notation for visualizing computer code.

 __Contents__